 – Diabetes is growing, most especially with younger and poorer people.

-– The largest risk in treating diabetes is poor cooperation by the patient, because many patients just do not follow directions.
+– The largest risk in treating the disease is the patient’s non-cooperation, because many patients just do not follow directions.

-– If diabetes is diagnosed early, its patients can lead an almost-completely-normal life; unfortunately, this does not occur with many people.
+– With early diagnosis, diabetes patients can lead an almost-completely-normal life.
+Unfortunately, this does not occur with many people.

-– Once diabetes takes hold in a person, especially a young person, a single type of medical treatment will not be enough: it will have to be ramped up over time to keep up with the disease.
+– Once the disease takes hold in a person, especially a young person, a single type of medical treatment will not be enough: it will have to be ramped up over time to keep up with the disease.

 The elevated blood sugar caused by diabetes is toxic to many organs: the eyes, nerves, kidneys and the blood vessels.

-The best diabetes prevention is an annual physical checkup with basic blood work, to catch diabetes early on.
-However, measuring blood sugar (glucose) is an unreliable way to diagnose diabetes because it fluctuates so much.
+The best prevention is an annual physical checkup with basic blood work, to catch diabetes early on.
+However, measuring blood sugar (glucose) is an unreliable way to diagnose the disease because glucose fluctuates so much.
 It’s much better to measure “glycated hemoglobin” (HbA1C) in the blood, which averages blood glucose over a one-month period.